Quasar Accretion Disk Sizes From Continuum Reverberation Mapping From the Dark Energy Survey: Introduction

 Viscously-heated material moving through the accretion disk at radii larger than the innermost stable circular orbit emits photons as

-where $T$ is the temperature of the material, $M$ is the mass of black hole, $\dot{m}$ is the accretion rate onto the black hole, and $R$ is the orbital radius of the material.
-The size, R, of this standard thin disk at an effective emitting wavelength $\lambda_{0}$, defined by the region where the disk temperature is $kT = hc/\lambda_{0}$, and assuming the annulus is emitting as a blackbody \citep{Morgan10}, can be rewritten as
+where $T$ is the temperature of the material, $M$ is the mass of black hole, $\dot{m}$ is the accretion rate onto the black hole, and $R$ is the orbital radius of the material \citep{Collier98}.
+The size, R, of this standard thin disk at an effective emitting wavelength $\lambda_{0}$, defined by the region where the disk temperature is $kT = hc/\lambda_{0}$, and assuming the annulus is emitting as a blackbody \citep{Collier98, Morgan10}, can be rewritten as

-where $M$ is again the black hole mass, $\dot{m}$ is the accretion rate, $\kappa$ is the ratio of local to external radiative heating, and $L_{\textrm{E}}$ is the Eddington luminosity.
+where $M$ is again the black hole mass, $\dot{m}$ is the accretion rate, $\kappa$ is the ratio of external to local radiative heating, $L_{\textrm{E}}$ is the Eddington luminosity, and $\beta$ is the power law index on $\lambda$, which would be 4/3 from Equation \ref{eqnarray: thin_disk_Kochanek}.
+We introduce this $\beta$ here as we will use it throughout the paper.
 The above scaling relationship assumes that $\kappa$ = 0.
 The accretion rate can be related to the luminosity by $L = \eta\dot{m}c^{2}$, where $\eta$ is the radiative efficiency of converting the accreted mass into energy.
 From Equation \ref{eqnarray: thin_disk_Kochanek}, we find that the accretion disk size should scale as $\lambda^{4/3}$.
-We will refer to the power law index on $\lambda$ in the radius relationships throughout the paper as $\beta$.
 Given the blackbody emission assumption that $kT = hc/\lambda_{0}$, this predicts that the temperature also goes as $T \propto R_{\lambda_{0}}^{-1/\beta} \propto R_{\lambda_{0}}^{-3/4}$.
 We generalize the disk radius at an emitting wavelength $\lambda$ as

 where the standard thin disk has $R_{\lambda_{0}}$ as given in Equation \ref{eqnarray: thin_disk_Kochanek} and $\beta = 4/3$ is the prediction for infalling viscously-heated material.

 If the temporal variability of the disk is driven by fluctuations in the irradiated flux from a central source, such as in the ``lamppost'' model (see \citealp{Cackett07} and references therein), then the time delay for light to reach any radius in the disk implies that there should be delays in the response at different wavelengths.
 If the size-wavelength relation is given by Equation \ref{eq: thin_disk_short}, then the lag $\tau$ between emission from different annuli in the disk with effective emitting wavelengths $\lambda_{0}$ and $\lambda$ should be of the form